 In terms of what protection Norton provides, the testing labs we consulted couldn't agree: For AV-Comparatives, the American software registered too many false positives, leading to a disappointing protection rate.
 AV-Test, on the other hand, awarded the program maximum points.

 Includes a full-fledged password manager and VPN

 Trend Micro Anti-Malware

-Trend Micro outfits its users with all of the antivirus basics in a user-friendly dashboard, from which it's possible to do nearly anything with only a few clicks.
-Alongside the usual suspects (ransomware protection, a file shredder, and an email watchdog), you'll also find practical features such as social network security and PC tuning.
+Trend Micro packages all of the antivirus basics in a user-friendly dashboard, from which it's possible to do nearly anything with just a few clicks.
+Alongside the usual suspects (ransomware protection, a file shredder, and an email watchdog), you'll also find practical features like social network security and PC tuning.
 Rounding things out are the service's multiple support channels.

-Trend Micro might be less of a household name than some of the other services in our Top 5, however, this has no correlation to its capabilities.
+Trend Micro isn't as famous as some of the other services in our Top 5, however, this has no correlation to its capabilities.

-Trend Micro also did well with the testing labs, even though AV-Comparatives noted a slightly higher-than-average number of false positives.
-Likewise in the negatives column are the absence of a few typical anti-malware features, such as a VPN, a firewall, or webcam protection.
-Should you be able to live without these, Trend Micro represents a solid choice.
+Trend Micro also did well with the testing labs, even though AV-Comparatives noted an above-average number of false positives.
+Likewise in the negatives column is the absence of a few typical anti-malware features, like a VPN, a firewall, or webcam protection.
+If you can live without these, Trend Micro is a solid choice.

 Intuitive user interface

 Provides good protection and performance according to the testing labs